Black drop effect: Description

 Just after second contact, and again just before third contact during the transit, a small black "teardrop" appears to connect Venus's disc to the limb of the Sun, making it impossible to time the exact moment of second or third contact accurately.
-This led to the failure of the attempts during the 18th century transits of Venus to establish a truly precise value for the astronomical unit.
+This led to the failure of the attempts during the 18th-century transits of Venus to establish a truly precise value for the astronomical unit.

 The black drop effect was long thought to be due to Venus's thick atmosphere, and indeed it was held to be the first real evidence that Venus had an atmosphere.
 However, it is now thought by many to be an optical effect caused by the combination of the extreme darkening of the Sun's disk near its apparent edge and the intrinsic imperfection of the viewing apparatus.

-Observing Mercury simultaneously during its transit in May 1832 with different instruments, Bessel and Argelander noticed a black drop effect (though the term had not been coined yet) with that instrument of less resolution.
+Observing Mercury simultaneously during its transit in May 1832 with different instruments, the German astronomers Friedrich Wilhelm Bessel and Friedrich Wilhelm Argelander noticed a black drop effect (though the term had not been coined yet) with that instrument of less resolution.
 With precise measurements, a black drop effect was observed from outside the Earth's atmosphere during the 1999 and 2003 transits of Mercury, although Mercury has no significant atmosphere.